-- 10) The conditions and procedures for terminating the cooperation agreement of the joint study programme, including the obligations of the educational institutions for providing continuation of studies for the students - (5) Upon opening the joint study programme, at least one of the participating Estonian universities must have an unrestricted right to conduct study in the same study programme group as the joint study programme.
-Where part of the study programme is conducted in a foreign educational establishment, the establishment and its graduation documents must be recognized by a competent institution of the respective country. - (6) The joint study programme must be in compliance with the Standard of Higher Education.
+- 10) The conditions and procedures for terminating the cooperation agreement of the joint study programme, including the obligations of the educational institutions for providing continuation of studies for the students - (5) Upon opening the joint study programme: - 1) all the participating Estonian universities shall have the right to conduct studies on the same study level as the joint study programme; - 2) the foreign university participating in the joint study programme shall have the right to conduct studies on the same study level as the Estonian study level; - 3) at least one participating university shall have the right to conduct studies in the same study programme group as the joint study programme; - 4) Estonian universities participating in the joint study programme shall have the right to conduct studies in the same study programme group on the basis of which they participate in the joint study programme, and - 5) studies at the foreign university participating in the joint study programme shall meet the requirements of the respective foreign country and the graduation documents of this university must be recognized by a competent institution of the respective country.
+[Amended 30.01.2023] - (6) The joint study programme must be in compliance with the Standard of Higher Education.
 If a part of the joint study programme is conducted in a foreign higher education establishment, the parts of the joint study programme conducted in different countries must correspond to the respective requirements of those countries. - (7) The university Senate approves the joint study programme and the conclusion of an agreement for conducting the joint study programme.
-All the educational establishments participating in the joint study programme shall approve the study programme. - (8) Generally, the leading partner is the educational establishment that fulfils 51% or more of the volume of the joint study programme.
-Development and management of the joint study programme is based on the requirements (including forms) for study programmes, and study organization and procedures of the leading partner.
+All the educational establishments participating in the joint study programme shall approve the study programme. - (8) [Repealed 30.01.2023];